Is low carb healthy?

 Anyone who's on a fad diet is painfully aware of some things now missing from the dinner plate.
 Not everything that your diet plan prohibits leaves such an obvious hole in your life.
 That may not be a good thing.
 Without your noticing it, your fad diet may be cutting out foods that give you important vitamins and nutrients you really need.

 While losing weight is obviously great for your health, it isn't the only thing you need to worry about.
 But that's all any fad diet is designed to do.
 Good nutrition is often beside the point.
+Always consider whether complete nutritiion is the cornerstone of a healthy balanced diet for weight management.
+If it sounds too good to be true—it is.
+Balance is key.

 Do I Really Need to Worry About Nutrition?